Ejura: Suspected robbers kill 46-year-old father of ten children

 Source: otecfmghana.com

-Some suspected armed robbers have shot dead a 46-year-old man who’s a father of ten children at Kyekyekura a farming community in the Ejura-Sekyedumase Municipality of the Ashanti Region.
+Some suspected armed robbers have shot dead a 46-year-old man who's a father of ten at Kyekyekura a farming community in the Ejura-Sekyedumase Municipality of the Ashanti Region

-Hon Salifu accused some Normadic herdsmen who have invaded the area of masterminding these killings.
+Hon Salifu accused some Nomadic herdsmen who have invaded the area of masterminding these killings.

-“We suspect that the Normadic herdsmen are behind these atrousities, they normally come here from November to February every year and these incident of robberies and killings happen within the same period”.
+"We suspect that the Nomadic herdsmen are behind these atrocities; they normally come here from November to February every year and these incidents of robberies and killings happen within the same period".

-“This I believe can not be a coincidence and so we are calling on traditional authorities and security agencies to flush out these Normadic herdsmen from the area”,.
-He said.
+"This I believe can not be a coincidence and so we are calling on traditional authorities and security agencies to flush out these Nomadic herdsmen from the area," he said.

-Nephew to the deceased, Mr Joimin Nandam disclosed that his uncle has lead the Watchdog Committee for over 15 years.
+Nephew to the deceased, Mr. Joimin Nandam disclosed that his uncle has led the Watchdog Committee for over 15 years.

-He noted that the role of these volunteers lead by the deceased have suppressed armed robbery cases in the area to the barest minimum , adding that he believes his uncle was targeted by these suspected robbers due to his pivotal role in repelling their operations.
+He noted that the role of these volunteers led by the deceased has suppressed armed robbery cases in the area to the barest minimum, adding that he believes his uncle was targeted by these suspected robbers due to his pivotal role in repelling their operations.

-“We believe this is not any normal robbery operation, as family, we suspect foul play in this particular incident and outrightly condemn such henious crimes”.
-He cried.
+"We believe this is not any normal robbery operation, as family, we suspect foul play in this particular incident and outrightly condemn such heinous crimes," he cried.

-“We are therefore calling the Ejura Police Commander to investigate the matter”
+"We are therefore calling on the Ejura Police Commander to investigate the matter"

-Meanwhile the Ejura Police Commander Superintendent Achaab Bismark confirmed that the family has lodged official complaint at their office
+Meanwhile, the Ejura Police Commander, Superintendent Achaab Bismark confirmed that the family has lodged an official complaint at their office

 He however sent a strong warning to individuals who are engaging in any criminal activity to stop immediately to avoid the wrath of police officers in the area.